bravos2k5/ParentalControl/README.md

 - **Port conflicts**
   - The app listens on `8080` by default.
 Change `server.port` in `application.properties` or set the `SERVER_PORT` environment variable if needed.

-This README should give you enough context to run the service, configure authentication, and integrate with the REST API quickly.
+This README should give you enough context to run the service, configure authentication, CORS, and integrate with the REST API quickly.